Frequently Asked Questions

 What will the Final Awards Ceremony be like?

 The Final Awards Ceremony will be a celebration of all the hard work that YOU have done this year!
 There will be award presentations throughout the show, with multiple recipients in each category.
 Schools that receive awards will be invited to nominate one person to accept the award on stage.
 There will not be any acceptance speeches.

-In between award presentations, schools receiving the Outstanding Musical award will perform medleys highlighting their shows and students receiving the Outstanding Musical Number award will perform their scene.
-Outstanding Lead Performer recipients will perform solos in groups and there will also be a number for all the Outstanding Supporting and Dance performers and the Spirit Award recipients as well as a finale number, which Outstanding Lead and Supporting Performer, and Outstanding Dancer recipients will perform.
+In between award presentations, schools receiving the Outstanding Musical award will perform medleys highlighting their shows.
+Outstanding Lead Performer recipients will perform solos in groups and there will also be a number for all the Outstanding Supporting and Dance performers and the Spirit Award recipients as well as a finale number, which Outstanding Lead, Supporting, and Dance performer recipients will perform.
 These students will be asked to attend additional rehearsals in order to prepare for this production number.
 All music accompaniment will be provided by a live band.

 Every award recipient and school will know that they are receiving an award in advance of the final ceremony.

 How can I buy tickets for the final awards ceremony?

 Tickets will be available online in May of 2015, by calling 608.258.4141, or in person at the Overture Center Ticket Office (201 State Street).

 Overture Center depends on support from individuals, foundations and corporations!
 If you would like to support the Tommy Awards program as a donor or volunteer, please contact Tim Sauers at 608.258.4420 or [email protected].